 The official groundhog is named Punxsutawney Phil, who appears from his hole at Gobbler’s Knole in Pennslyvania every year.
 The first recorded celebration of Groundhog Day, then still known as Candlemas Day, was in the year 1841 in Morgantown, PA.
 However, the first official Groundhog Day at Gobbler’s Knole was in February of 1887.

-The growing popularity of the groundhog since its first appearance in the 1800's is astounding.
-Not only has Punxsutawney Phil traveled to meet President Regan in Washington, he's also appeared on the Oprah Winfrey Show and there is even a movie dedicated (kind of) to his special day!
+The growing popularity of the groundhog since its first appearance in the 1800s is astounding.
+Not only has Punxsutawney Phil traveled to meet President Regan in Washington, but he’s also appeared on the Oprah Winfrey Show and there is even a movie dedicated (kind of) to his special day!

-In 1993, Bill Murray and Andie MacDowell starred in the Romantic Comedey, Groundhog Day.
-In the movie, a weather man (Murray) is reluctantly sent to cover a story about a weather forecasting "rat" (as he calls it).
+In 1993, Bill Murray and Andie MacDowell starred in the Romantic Comedy, Groundhog Day.
+In the movie, a weatherman (Murray) is reluctantly sent to cover a story about a weather forecasting “rat” (as he calls it).
 This is his fourth year on the story, and he makes no effort to hide his frustration.
-On awaking the 'following' day he discovers that it's Groundhog Day again, and again, and again.
-First he uses this to his advantage, then comes the realisation that he is doomed to spend the rest of eternity in the same place, seeing the same people do the same thing EVERY day.
+On waking the ‘following’ day he discovers that it’s Groundhog Day again, and again, and again.
+First, he uses this to his advantage, then comes the realization that he is doomed to spend the rest of eternity in the same place, seeing the same people do the same thing EVERY day.

 Every year, hundreds of people come from around the world to watch Punxsutawney Phil emerge from his little knole.
 Why not be one of them?
 Click HERE to get more information on attending the infamous Groundhog Day at Gobblers Knole.